ebroadwater/lms/README.md

 # lms
 Basic library management system built with PHP.
-Practice building CRUD application.
+Practice building CRUD application interacting with MySQL DB.

 Users can:
 - Search for books in the catalog by format, title, author, series, or genre